blankworker1/slow-theatre/06-script-la-prova.md

 would replace with something local to them.

 There are no actors and no lines to perform: the people you see are themselves, not characters.
+La Prova doesn't just depict life without money â€” it depicts life without the two things people normally use to avoid being fully, personally answerable: currency, and character.

 La Prova takes place outdoors, using a truck that's part of the set — a prop, and the centrepiece of the performance.

 ---